strangarnenad/Smoosic/README.md

 See [changes](https://smoosic.github.io/Smoosic/changes.md) for changes, updates, initiatives etc.

-There is a [demo application](https://smoosic.github.io/Smoosic/release/html/smoosic.html) that you can play around with that shows the capabilities.
+There is a [demo application](https://smoosic.github.io/Smoosic/release/html/smoosic.html) that you can play around with that show the capabilities.

 ## What's new in Smoosic?
 This is a completely new Github project.
 It contains 5 repositories (so far):